 Dell has joined the the highly competitive and technically diversified single box desktop virtualization market in partnership with Citrix to package VDI-in-a-Box as a virtual appliance.
-The somewhat awkwardly named Dell “DVS Simplified 1010″ appliance is built on the Dell PowerEdge R710 rack server that comes pre-installed with Citrix XenServer 5.6 and VDI-in-a-Box 5.0.
+The somewhat awkwardly named Dell “DVS Simplified 1010” appliance is built on the Dell PowerEdge R710 rack server that comes pre-installed with Citrix XenServer 5.6 and VDI-in-a-Box 5.0.

-Kaviza developers one of the first all-in-one “VDI-in-a-Box” solutions for small and medium business, have been acquired by Citrix.
-The acquisition adds a fast-track VDI-only solution to the Citrix portfolio geared at the SME/SMB market.
+One of the initial announcements at Citrix Synergy was that Kaviza,who developed one of the first all-in-one “VDI-in-a-Box” solutions for small and medium business, have been acquired by Citrix.
+The acquisition adds a fast-track VDI-only solution to the Citrix portfolio.
 The Kaviza “VDI-in-a-Box” product is billed as complementing the Citrix’s XenDesktop product line for enterprise-class desktop virtualization.
 Continue reading Citrix Reach Out for the SME market with Kaviza Aquisition

 After two years in development, the latest workplace collaboration service, Podio, was stood up to be counted at the end of March.
 Podio is focused on improving execution and collaboration for business processes, knowledge and projects.
 With Podio, business teams can define their own customizable work spaces: without external programming support.